• Home

 Where to Recycle

-• Auto parts stores (AutoZone, O'Reilly, Advance Auto Parts) - often with incentives
+• Auto parts stores (AutoZone, O'Reilly, Advance Auto Parts) - free in many locations

 • Quick-lube shops (Valvoline Instant Oil Change, Jiffy Lube)